🎯

 Running productive mentorships

-Our best mentorships go on for over 6 months or until a goal is reached – and sometimes after.
+Our best mentorships go on for over 6 months or until a goal is reached – and sometimes longer.

 But what makes a productive mentorship last this long?
 And how do you know if things are working out?